 Example: Double-tap a desktop folder to open it.
 Double-tap a web page to make it larger.

 On a Surface, many things can be opened by merely tapping.
 But if a tap doesn’t open an item, try the double-tap instead.

-Press and hold: The equivalent of a mouse’s right-click on the Windows desktop, tap the item but hold down your finger.
-A second or two later, a square will appear onscreen.
-Lift your finger, and the square becomes a menu, just as if you’d right-clicked the item with your mouse.
+To achieve the equivalent of a mouse’s right-click on the Windows desktop, tap the item but hold down your finger.
+A second or two later, the screen changes slightly: A square appears onscreen, or a check mark appears on your selected item.
+Lift your finger, and more options appear, just as if you’d right-clicked the item with your mouse.

 Example: Press and hold your finger on a blank portion of the Windows desktop.
 When the square appears, lift your finger; a menu appears, letting you choose your desktop’s settings.